BelloJ/aiml-for-5g-energy-consumption-modelling/README.md

 # AIML for 5G Energy Consumption Modelling

 This repository contains a Jupyter notebook for modeling energy consumption in 5G networks using Artificial Intelligence and Machine Learning (AI/ML) techniques.
+It also contains the data sets that are required to sucessfully execute the notebook.

 ## Project Description